Powerlearnproject/se-assignment-day-2-git-and-github-TrixieNduts/README.md

 Public repositories are accessible to everyone on the internet but for Private repositories it is only accessible to you and the people you explicitly share access with.
 The advantage of private repository is simpler team collaboration and code management and for public repository is more collaborators to help in the project.
 The disadvantage of public repository is its accessible to everyone on the internet causing Lack of privacy and for private repository is limited accesibility.

 ## Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?
+A commit is like a snapshot of all the files in your project at a particular point in time.
+In your repository's list of files, select README.md.
+In the upper right corner of the file view, click (pen like symbol) to open the file editor.
+In the text box, type some information about yourself.
+Above the new content, click Preview.
+Review the changes you made to the file.
+If you select Show diff, you will see the new content in green.
+Click Commit changes...
+In the "Commit message" field, type a short, meaningful commit message that describes the change you made to the file.

 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.
+a branch  is used to isolate development work without affecting other branches in the repository.
+On GitHub.com, navigate to the main page of the repository.
+From the file tree view on the left, select the  branch dropdown menu, then click View all branches.
+Click New branch.
+Under "Branch name", type a name for the branch.
+Under "Branch source", choose a source for your branch.
+Click Create branch.

 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?
+Once a pull request is opened, you can review changes with collaborators and add follow-up commits.
+Fork Main Repository and Create a Local Clone.
+Make Needed Changes Locally.
+Push Local Changes to Forked repository.
+Make a Pull Request.
+Any edits are then sent back to the developer for additional commits (changes to code) that may be needed.

 ## Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?